akayibrahim/featureflags/README.md

   demo: true
 ```

+NOTES:
-**NOTE: if your method has return object, don't forget null check when the method call.**
+- 	if your method has return object, don't forget null check when the method call.
-**NOTE: Feature Flags can not use for Aspect.**
+- 	Feature Flags can not use for Aspect.